adroit-group/gote/README.md

 - Redis caching integration
 - Expanded service configurations in Docker Compose
 - Trivy security scanning
-- SALSA integration for software supply chain security
+- SLSA integration for software supply chain security
+- Add parameters to the `hack/install.sh` script to allow for more customization during installation and provide hands off options for the user.

 ## Contributing